ALL THE MICHELIN STAR RESTAURANTS IN LONDON 2019/2020

 The Clove Club

 Named after the supper club where founders Daniel Willis, Isaac Mchale, and Johnny Smith first met, Clove Club retains that sense of like-minded connoisseurs gathering to get off on gastronomy.
-The blue tiled kitchen sits in the heart of this warm and inviting room in Shoreditch Town Hall.
-Serving up their favourite produce from around the British Isles, this supper club has produced a tasting menu “full of originality, verve and flair”.
+The blue tiled kitchen sits in the heart of this warm and inviting room in Shoreditch Town Hall, recently crowned the best restaurant in the UK, ranking #27 in the World’s 50 Best Restaurants awards.
+Serving up their favourite produce from around the British Isles, the team here have produced a tasting menu “full of originality, verve and flair”.
 Take your friends and be inspired.
 READ MORE

 Galvin La Chapelle